mingfang/terraform-provider-k8s/site/k8s_scheduling_k8s_io_v1_priority_class/README.md

 ###### Required •  TypeInt

 The value of this priority class.
-This is the actual priority that pods receive when they have the name of this class in their pod spec.nagedFieldsEntry being created.
+This is the actual priority that pods receive when they have the name of this class in their pod spec.is the actual priority that pods receive when they have the name of this class in their pod spec.nagedFieldsEntry being created.
 The only valid values for this field are 'Apply' and 'Update'.
 #### time

 ######  TypeString